Sensei-Node/sensei-stake/README.md

 you can use tags to deploy diferent part of the deploy --tags XXX
 ```

 ---
+## Deploy details

+The deploy was made using [hardhat-deplpy plugin](https://github.com/wighawag/hardhat-deploy "hardhat-deplpy plugin").

+Is orgranized in 7 files described in following:

+`00-deploy-deposit-contract.js` (tags : "all", "deposit_contract" )

+Deploy the deposit service contract in case we want to test using our deposit contract.

+`00-deploy-service-implementation.js`  (tags: "all", "service_implementation")

+Use this deploy when you need to use the ServiceContract in verified way and interact in etherscan.

+`01-deploy-storage.js` (tags:  "all", "storage", "erc721" )

+Deploy the storage contract.
+This contract stores all the address of all the contract.

+`02-deploy-erc721.js` (tags:  "all", "erc721" )

+Deploy the ERC721 contract.

+`03-deploy-contract-factory.js` (tags:  "all", "factory" )

+Desploy the factory contract.
+Add the factory to ERC20.

+`04-deploy-service-contract.js` (tags:  "all", "service-contract" )

+This deploy uses some method from  `lib/senseistake-services-contract.mjs`.
+- * This deploy create the clone of service contract using a proxy
+- * create the deposit data with pubkey, depositSignature, and depositDataRoot to be able for the validator creation.
+- All this information is stored in the backend

+`05-set-other-mappings.js` (tags:  "all", "mappings" )

+Set all the addresses to storage contract.
+Set all the name sof every cotracts address.---

 ## Step By Step Deploy